-- Working with our IT specialists we tested the computer system controls designed to safeguard information recorded in PAVE; - We tested a statistical sample of PAVE and non-PAVE recorded developer time capitalised, to check the activities being performed related to a project in development or an enhancement to an existing software product as opposed to research or maintenance; - We tested the capitalisation of developer hours to projects on a sample basis; - evaluating task descriptions logged against the criteria in the accounting standards; - assessing, for the sampled activity, the hours recorded for coding relates to an employee with a developer related role; and - investigated task nature with Project Managers. - We assessed the rate per hour calculations applied to time eligible for capitalisation by testing a sample of key inputs to underlying records.
-We also assessed the Group's allocation of directly attributable overhead costs against the criteria within the accounting standards. - We considered the appropriateness of the amortisation period including the commencement date of amortisation for completed projects for the capitalised software development costs. - We evaluated the adequacy of the disclosures included in the financial report against the requirements of the accounting standards.
+standards to capitalise the development costs.
+These assessments include: Working with our IT specialists we tested the computer system controls designed to safeguard information recorded in PAVE; Whether a project can be completed and produce a viable software product; • We tested a statistical sample of PAVE and non-PAVE recorded developer time capitalised, to check the activities being performed related to a project in - whether an activity is eligible for capitalisation; development or an enhancement to an existing software product as opposed to research or maintenance; determination of the appropriate rate per hour for developers' time eligible for capitalisation; and We tested the capitalisation of developer hours to projects on a sample basis; whether a project is available for its intended use and, accordingly, evaluating task descriptions logged against the criteria in the accounting standards; commence amortisation.
+We involved IT specialists to supplement our senior audit team members in assessing, for the sampled activity, the hours recorded for coding relates to an employee with a developer related role; and assessing this key audit matter - investigated task nature with Project Managers. • We assessed the rate per hour calculations applied to time eligible for capitalisation by testing a sample of key inputs to underlying records.
+We also assessed the Group's allocation of directly attributable overhead costs against the criteria within the accounting standards. • We considered the appropriateness of the amortisation period including the commencement date of amortisation for completed projects for the capitalised software development costs. • We evaluated the adequacy of the disclosures included in the financial report against the requirements of the accounting standards.